 My classes involve very little lecture in the traditional format.
 Factual material, design methods and artist projects are rather presented in the form of conversation, augmented by visual media and interactive exchange to examine, critique and test what is being tested and learned.

 The longer I teach, the more I feel that effective pedagogy is facilitating students to ask themselves the right questions, so that they might discern the answers themselves.
-Freire described education as being the practice of freedom, though I feel that its up to each learner to know what that freedom means for them.
+Freire described education as being the practice of freedom, though I feel that it is up to each learner to know what that freedom means for them.

 At this point in my studies, I approach the practice of learning as one of learning to see.